 Celebrities with a passion for motorsport have also been drawn to the event:

 Hollywood star and 'King of Cool,' Steve McQueen took part in a Mini Cooper back in 1962 whilst Pink Floyd’s Nick Mason and Dire Straits’ Mark Knopfler were regulars back in the 1980’s.
 Singer-songwriter Chris Rea also took part on several occasions and more recently fellow North-Eastener and AC/DC front man Brian Johnson took a turn behind the wheel filming an episode of his 'Cars that Rock' television show.
-Famously the race took centre stage as part of an episode of BBC’s Top Gear programme with former 'Friends' star Matt Le Blanc along with co-presenters Chris Harris and Rory Reid entering a team of unlikely luxury cars in the event.
+A few years later Neil Primrose (drummer for the Scottish band Travis) joined the Birkett alumni, and famously the race took centre stage as part of an episode of BBC’s Top Gear programme with former 'Friends' star Matt Le Blanc along with co-presenters Chris Harris and Rory Reid entering a team of unlikely luxury cars in the event.
 Watch the episode here.